romilly/lazydoro/plan/journal.md

 I now have a working lazydoro with a Pi zero, a Pimoroni Blinkt! led array, a buzzer and an adafruit VL53L0X sensor.

-It uses an adafruit bonnet.
+It uses an Adafruit bonnet.

 ![lazy-zero](resources/images/lazydoro/lazy-zero-cropped.jpg)